WHO WE ARE

 We are a private, non-profit 501(c)(3) educational institution focused on supporting and preparing students of African descent with the theoretical and practical skills combined with humanities to be future leaders.

-African Americans are vastly underrepresented among doctoral degree recipients in STEM.
+African Americans are vastly under-represented among doctoral degree recipients in STEM.
 They earn only 1.8% of all doctorates in physics; 3.8% in mathematics; 3.7% in computer science; and 4% in engineering disciplines.
-We are unable to document any African Americans who have earned doctorates in the last five years in the cross-STEM and newly developing discipline of artificial intelligence, despite the transformation the discipline will produce across the economy and society.
-Acute under-presentation also persists in masters and undergraduate programs.
+We are aware of only a handful of African Americans who have earned doctorates in the last five years in the cross-STEM and newly developing discipline of artificial intelligence, despite the transformation the discipline will produce across the economy and society.
+Acute under-representation also persists in master’s and undergraduate programs.

-Our mission is to enhance the education of underrepresented minority students in science, technology, engineering and mathematics with a particular focus on students of African descent.
+Our mission is to enhance the education of under-represented students of African descent in science, technology, engineering and mathematics.
 We seek to generate, disseminate and monetize this knowledge to address systemic challenges to development of education, culture, enterprise and families in minority communities.
 We are dedicated to providing students with an education that combines rigorous academic study and the excitement of discovery.

-We will build on unique strengths to engage and inspire underrepresented faculties and students.
-By 2030, we will develop a 1000-student campus and graduate 50-plus science doctorate students annually to catalyze artificial intelligence to remedy or alleviate critical faults on issues affecting minority education, culture, enterprise and families.
-We will create a pipeline of STEM students from pre-school through college, relying in part on home schooling and selective online high schools, such as Stanford Online High School.
+We will build on unique strengths to engage and inspire under-represented faculties and students.
+By 2030, we will develop a 1000-student campus and graduate 20-plus doctorate students annually to catalyze artificial intelligence to remedy or alleviate critical faults on issues affecting minority education, culture, enterprise and families.
+We will create a pipeline of STEM students from pre-school through college, relying in part on home schooling and selective online high schools.